“Well, I came upon a child of God.”

 When destruction is clean.

-Should we place restrictions on what and who may be erased, and why, and whether permanently or not?
+Should we place any restrictions on what and who may be erased, and why?

 Potential: None of this happens, not one bit, because you — in a fleeting fit of foolishness — mocked a recent government decision.
-Or went online and derided a beloved cultural icon, or made a joke which all the right people found — in public — to be repellant.
+Or went online and derided a beloved cultural icon, or made a joke which all the right people found to be sufficiently repellant.
+Or are a Canadian country artist, like Shania Twain, and dared suggest that America’s president, presently Donald Trump, isn’t so bad.

 Thought crimes are the new accounting.